 I want to thank Sunset Magazine for the tour of their Menlo Park estate.
-This guest post was written by Dana Smith, Berkeley mom to a third grader and sixth grader, and head of PR for Sunset Magazine.
+This guest post was written by Dana Smith, Berkeley mom to a fourth grader and seventh grader, and head of PR for Sunset Magazine.

 - Rock climbing wall.
 One of the first things you’ll see when you enter Celebration Weekend.
 It’s the perfect place to start the celebration and a great place to return to throughout your visit.
 It is the biggest thing you'll see in the Dreyer's kids zone, but you might also like a chance on stilts.
 Or an ice cream break.

 - Exploring!
 There is so much to explore at Celebration Weekend, and you'll be amazed how your kids will take an interest in sophisticated topics like home design, garden tips, and camping gear.
 Seriously, my daughter is still talking about the plant-filled outdoor shower from 2012's “Ultimate Outdoor Living Room” exhibit and both kids will never forget climbing inside the campers set up throughout the travel exhibit.

 - Tasting!
 So much to taste, so little time!
-No matter what direction you walk, you’ll find someone offering something yummy to sample.
-This year, I’ll be sure to nudge them toward the “What’s Next in Food” table to sampe chocolates, strawberries and shrub, an old-time sweet-tart fermented soft drink.
+No matter what direction you walk, you'll find someone offering something yummy to sample.
+Last year, we grazed our way through the “What's Next in Food” table sampling chocolates, strawberries and shrub, an old-time sweet-tart fermented soft drink.
 This year, be on the lookout for Bacon Bacon and Fairytale Brownies.

 - Paint-a-pot.
 Families flock to the Garden & Outdoor Living Stage for a chance to create a planter pot masterpiece.
-It’s one of Nico’s favorite destinations, but it can fill up, so be sure to check in early (makes a great Father's Day gift).
+It's one of Nico's favorite destinations, but it can fill up, so be sure to check in early (makes a great Father's Day gift).

 - Dance party at the music stage.
 The perfect way to burn off some of that kettle corn.

 Four insider tips to insure you have as much fun as your kids: